Knesset, the Israeli Parliament, offers various free tours. This guide starts with basic info and then joins the standard tour.

 The Israeli Declaration of Independence, formally the Declaration of the Establishment of the State of Israel, was proclaimed on 14 May 1948 (5 Iyar 5708) by David Ben-Gurion, the Executive Head of the World Zionist Organization and Chairman of the Jewish Agency for Palestine.
 It declared the establishment of a Jewish state in Eretz-Israel, to be known as the State of Israel, which would come into effect on termination of the British Mandate at midnight that day.
 The event is celebrated annually in Israel with a national holiday Independence Day on 5 Iyar of every year according to the Hebrew calendar.

-Our guide told us many interesting things.
+Our guide told us many exciting things.
 For example, did you know that David Ben-Gurion presented the Declaration of the Establishment of the State of Israel from his notes?
 He did not read this document as it did not exist yet.
-It was Friday afternoon, and they wanted to make an announcement ASAP.
+It was Friday afternoon, and they wanted to make an announcement as soon as possible.
 And this document was written when Shabbat ended.

-We were on the second floor.
-It is where the president and other VIP reside.
-And there is a third level, which is opened for the general public.
+We visited the second floor.
+It is where the president and other VIPs reside.
+And there is a third level, which is open to the general public.
 There is a bulletproof window between the Knesset Chamber and the third level (the bulletproof window was installed after a shooting incident).

 Knesset gathering takes place three days a week, and these are not the days of the tours.
 So we did not see anybody.

-If you take a closer look than you will notice that the tables and the 120 places form a Menorah.
+If you take a closer look, you will notice that the tables and the 120 places form a Menorah.
 And in the first row opposite the stage, there are five chairs.
 The Prime Minister sits on the middle chair.

-One of the main principles of Israeli Knesset is transparency.
-Therefore in 2004, the Knesset Channel was created, and you can see cameras across the space that recording everything.
+One of the main principles of the Israeli Knesset is transparency.
+Therefore in 2004, the Knesset Channel was created, and you can see cameras across the space recording everything.

-Our next stop was three big tapestries by Marc Chagall.
+Our next stop was three enormous tapestries by Marc Chagall.
 These tapestries represent the Past, Future, and Current times.
 Can you tell which is what?

-Besides these tapestries, there are mosaics by Marc Chagall at the Knesset.
+Besides these tapestries, there are mosaics by Marc Chagall.

-Here our guide reminded us of the transparency principle.
-There are several TV stations spread inside the Knesset and each show which Knesset members are currently in the compound.
+In the following photo, you can see our guide, who reminded us of the transparency principle.
+Several TV stations spread inside the Knesset, each showing which Knesset members are currently in the compound.
 Since it was not a gathering day, only a handful of members were present.

 Our last stop was at one of the Committee Rooms.
-And here we received explanations about how committees work.
+And there, we received explanations about how committees work.

 The Committee Room was our last stop.
 We continued to one of the lobbies.
-As the tour ended, we stamped our parking ticket from HaLeom parking garage.
-This way, we did not have to pay for the parking.
+We stamped our parking ticket from the HaLeom parking garage as the tour ended.
+Hence, we did not have to pay for the parking.

-The Standard Knesset Tour lasted about an hour.
+The standard Knesset tour lasted about an hour.
 And I enjoyed it.
-I learned many new and interesting things.
+I learned many new and exciting things.
 But, my daughter, who is in the first grade, did not like it too much.
 As it turns out, the standard tour is less suitable for kids.
-And I would recommend it for teenagers and adults.
+And I would recommend it to teenagers and adults.